 Grove Collaborative to go public via $1.5 bln deal with Branson-backed SPAC

-Dec 8 (Reuters) - Grove Collaborative, a maker of natural consumer products, agreed on Wednesday to go public through a merger with a blank-check firm backed by billionaire Richard Branson, in a deal valuing the combined entity at about $1.5 billion including debt.
+Dec 8 (Reuters) - Natural consumer products maker Grove Collaborative on Wednesday agreed to go public through a merger with a blank-check firm backed by billionaire Richard Branson, in a deal valuing the combined entity at about $1.5 billion, including debt.

+Grove, which makes eco-friendly household cleaning, personal care, kid and pet products, said the deal with Virgin Group Acquisition Corp II VGII.K would provide the company with proceeds of up to $435 million.

+That includes a $87 million investment from an affiliate of the sponsor of VGII and Grove investors, including Lone Pine Capital, Sculptor Capital Management, General Atlantic and Paul Polman.

 ((Manya.Saini@thomsonreuters.com;))